LM-Ince/lab-website-ince/_members/Sophia.md

 #   github: anne-chovie
 ---

 Sophia is a sophomore majoring in chemistry.
-Outside of classes and research she likes hanging with friends, shopping, playing with her cat cookie and swimming.
+Outside of classes and research she likes hanging with friends, shopping, playing with her cat (Cookie) and swimming.
+Sophia is currently working on analysis of microglial morphology via confocal immunofluorescent imaging.